molubhai08/Samsung-Course-Project/README.md

 | Negative | Anger, sadness, fear | Red |
 | Neutral | Calm, neutral, confusion | Gray |

----

-## 🔒 Privacy & Security

-- All conversations are private and encrypted
-- No data sharing with third parties
-- User data stored securely in database
-- CSRF protection on all forms
-- Password hashing with Django's built-in system
-- Session-based authentication

----

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🙏 Acknowledgments